mberto79/XCALibre.jl/docs/src/examples/03_2d-constant-temperature-flat-plate.md

 compressible solver.
 The case provides a constant temperature boundary condition along the wall of the domain.

-The results of case are compared against the theoretical local Nusselt number correlation for forced convection on constant temperature flat plate:
+The Nusselt number values obtained from the simulation are compared against the theoretical local Nusselt number correlation for forced convection on constant temperature flat plate:

 ``Nu_x = 0.332 Re_x^{1/2} Pr^{1/3}``

 The correlation is valid for Prandtl numbers greater than 0.6.

-The boundaries are shown in the mesh figure and the tables below describe the boundary settings used.
+## Boundary conditions

 ### Inlet